minecraft-linux/minecraft-linux.github.io/troubleshooting.rst

 Appimage crashes when I try to sign in to Google
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The current workaround is to use LD_PRELOAD for nss3, eg. :code:`LD_PRELOAD=/usr/lib/libnss3.so ./Minecraft_Bedrock_Launcher.AppImage`
+The current workaround is to use LD_PRELOAD for nss3, eg. :code:`LD_PRELOAD=/usr/lib/libnss3.so ./Minecraft_Bedrock_Launcher.AppImage` Make sure you the :code:`libnss3` package installed.

 Game launcher
 -------------

-Graphics performance issues (software rendering)
+Graphics performance issues (software rendering) - :code:`EGLUT: failed to initialize EGL display...`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If the game is running badly, it might be using software rendering (identified by the :code:`llvmpipe` string in the renderer).
+If the game is running poorly, it might be using software rendering (identified by the :code:`llvmpipe` string in the renderer).
 If you have been redirected here by a link in the launcher this is the case.

 You should make sure to install the proper 32-bit graphic drivers for your hardware.
 - For integrated graphics and most AMD GPUs (and maybe Nvidia on nouveau) - :code:`sudo apt-get install libegl1-mesa:i386 libegl1-mesa-drivers:i386`